kauevestena/deep_pavements_project/README.md

 ## About

-Deep Pavements is a framework to leverage open-source tools to produce data about road pavements using CC-compatible street-level Imagery.
+Deep Pavements is a framework to leverage open-source tools to produce data about pathway pavements using CC-compatible street-level Imagery.
+As a project highlight, the pavement classes are compliant with the OpenStreetMap [surface=*](https://wiki.openstreetmap.org/wiki/Key:surface) tag values.

 The main products that are meant to be created are with the provided tools are: